A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 Vancouver’s legendary Stanley Park is a 30 minute walk, or a short bike ride from Waterfront Station, along the world famous Sea Wall.

-Get in a little exercise and check out the stunning views of Burrard Inlet, the North Shore Mountains, and Vancouver’s skyline.
+Get in a little exercise and check out the stunning views of Burrard Inlet, the North Shore Mountains, and downtown Vancouver’s skyline.
 All while visiting one of the premier urban parks in the world and the home to the Vancouver Aquarium.

 Gastown Visitor Tips